Tommy Trinder: Stardom and Ealing Studios (1937–1950)

 Trinder began to achieve national recognition in 1937 with the touring revues Tune In and In Town Tonight.
 Trinder's stage persona was confident and cheeky with what historian Matthew Sweet has described as a "transcendental self-belief" typified by his "you lucky people!" catchphrase.
 His act was fast-talking and direct, with topical allusions and ad libs.
 Trinder would often begin his act with "The name's Trinder.
 That's T-R-I-N-D-E-R, pronounced Chumley", a dig at the upper classes.
 In December 1938, Trinder was spotlighted in an end-of-year review in The Era, who said "Tommy Trinder has established himself firmly in his own special niche, as we knew he would.
 But it is not a niche easy of attainment.
 To abolish deliberately the proscenium, to get down among the audience, treat individual members of it with easy familiarity, pinch their cigarettes and chocolates and to be loved for doing it... well, I have seen other artists try something like it, and their reward has been the frozen face and the indignant murmur.
 Tommy Trinder is a truly great artist".
 In July 1939, Trinder starred alongside Arthur Askey in Jack Hylton's stage version of the BBC's radio comedy series Band Waggon at the London Palladium.

 By the time of the Second World War, Trinder was one of Britain's foremost entertainers and regularly appeared in his own shows at the London Palladium.
-He performed for British armed forces personnel as part of ENSA (Entertainments National Service Association) and would joke it stood for Every Night Something Atrocious.
+He performed for British armed forces personnel as part of ENSA (Entertainments National Service Association) and would joke that the organisation’s name stood for Every Night Something Atrocious.
 Trinder would later dub its successor CSE (Combined Services Entertainment) "Chaos Supersedes ENSA".
 In 1941, he appeared in Eating Out with Tommy Trinder, a public information film promoting wartime British Restaurants.